The views expressed by the host on this show, now documented to be almost always right 99.1% of the time.

 Hey, great to talk to you, Rush.

-I'll make make this quick.
+I'll make this quick.

-Uh happen to be listening to Fox News this morning.
+I happened to be listening to Fox News this morning.

-I think it was Senator Isa Hutchinson, I could be wrong about that.
+I could be wrong about that.

-You heard you heard correctly.
+You heard correctly.

-Well it might have been Friday, but here are the details.
+We first detailed this, I think, Thursday of last week, or it might have been Friday, but here are the details.

-And this is from uh CBS.
+And this is from CBS.

-Friday night post on a on a CBS news blog before a summer weekend, but we talked about this uh Thursday or Friday of last week.
+But we talked about this Thursday or Friday of last week.

 Here are the details.

-The environmental protection agency may have suppressed an internal they did suppress an internal report that was skeptical of claims about global warming, including whether carbon dioxide must be strictly regulated by the federal government.
+The Environmental Protection Agency may have suppressed an internal, they did suppress an internal report that was skeptical of claims about global warming, including whether carbon dioxide must be strictly regulated by the federal government.

 This according to a series of newly disclosed email messages.

-The EPA official, Al McGartland, said in an email message to a staff member on March 17th, the administrator and the administration have decided to move forward.
+The EPA official Al McGartland said in an email message to a staff member on March 17th, the administrator and the administration have decided to move forward.

 Your comments do not help.